Darshan-2021-11/HealthWise/readme.md

 ## RUNNING THE PROJECT

 ### STEP 1: Running backend database
-Go to the installed mongodb atlas application, and start the database server at the uri `mongodb://0.0.0.0:27017/healthwise`.
+Set up the environment file(.env) as of your liking.
-You can change this value if you change `DB_URI` in the `.env` file in the main project directory.
+Then go to the installed mongodb atlas application, and start the database server, according to the mongodb uri set up in the environment file.

 Wait until the database server is set up.